Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 One of my favorite colors to decorate with for fall is shades of purple – fig, plum, eggplant and mauve.
 They might not be the most obvious choice, but their deep, rich jewel-tones are perfect for this time of year.

-Pair anything with a simple runner of seeded eucalyptus and you will have a beautiful and natural-looking table setting in 5 minutes or less.
+Pair anything with a simple runner of seeded eucalyptus and you will have a beautiful and natural-looking dining table in 5 minutes or less.
 I added some mini pumpkins, amber tapered candle holders and more figs to fill it out.
 Finally, natural wood flatware and plum-colored glasses make everything pop.

 Seeded eucalyptus, fresh figs and mini white pumpkin centerpiece or table runner for fall

-This version using apples, is another example of using seeded eucalytpus and fruits for natural elements on your fall dining room table.
+This version using apples, is another example of using seeded eucalyptus and fruits for natural elements on your fall dining room table.
 Real fruit and vegetables look best, but these apples are actually fake ones from HomeGoods that I’ve had for years.
 I use them in bowls, hurricanes and even part of a tablescape like this.

 Apples and Eucalyptus